sparkflows/sparkflows-docs/docs/user-guide/reading-writing/read-unstructured.rst

      - It reads the content of OCR image embedded in a PDF file and converts it to Text.

-Read PDF
+PDF
 ----------------------------------------

-Below is a sample workflow which contains the ``Read PDF`` processor in Fire Insights.
-It demonstrates the usage of ``Read PDF`` node to read the content of PDF files from a given path.
+Below is a sample workflow which contains the PDF processor in Fire Insights.
+It demonstrates the usage of PDF node to read the content of PDF files from a given path.

 It does the following processing of data:

-*	Reads incoming dataset using the ``Read PDF`` node.
+*	Reads incoming dataset using the PDF node.
 * 	Print PDF files along with their content using the Print Node.
 Output is displayed in file name and its content pair.

 .. figure:: ../../_assets/user-guide/read-write/read-unstructured/read-pdf-WF.png